 Power Rule for Integration

-This topic covers reversing the process of differentiation for expressions involving powers of x.
-The key skill for ESAT is algebraically simplifying complex expressions, like expanded brackets or fractions, into a sum of simple `xn` terms before applying the standard integration rule.
+Integrating powers of x reverses the process of differentiation; the key skill for ESAT is algebraically simplifying complex expressions, like expanded brackets or fractions, into a sum of simple xn terms before applying the standard integration rule.

 Part of the ESAT Mathematics 2 syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.